We spend approximately ⅓ of our lives asleep — but what actually happens during sleep, and why is it needed for exercise recovery?

 From a young age, we’re told the importance of a good night’s rest.
 And while most of us typically get anywhere from 7 to 9 hours of sleep each night, many of us don’t know just how important sleep is.

-Whether you’re into endurance sports such as cycling, running, or ultrarunning, or you just enjoy lifting weights a few times a week, you need enough quality sleep each night.
+Whether you’re into endurance sports such as cycling, running, or ultrarunning, or you just enjoy lifting weights a few times a week, you need plenty of quality sleep each night.

 Why is sleep important?